Watcha-ma-call-it/DLT-TM/Proposal/TM-with-DLT.md

 }
 ```

 So in this example an entry was added into the TM, then updated once followed by another update.
 The latest and greatest state of the TM is shown above.
 However, lets take a look at the ledger.
-The ledger contains 3 transactions after all:
+The ledger contains a total of 3 transactions, ordered in the order they occurred:

 ```json
 {